gentleeduck/duck-template/README.md

 ## 🧩 Configuration Format

-You define templates in a `duck-template.json` file like this:
+Templates are defined in a `duck-template.json` file:

 ```json
 {